maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Externe ondertekenaars fout</translation>

 ERR
-The translation "Externe ondertekenaars fout" is incorrect as "ondertekenaars" is plural, whereas "signer" is singular, and the word order is awkward.
-The correct translation should be:
+The translation uses the plural "ondertekenaars" and has incorrect phrasing.
+It should be singular and more natural as an error title.

 Correct translation:
-Externe ondertekenaar fout

-Alternatively, to make it even more natural in Dutch:
-Fout met externe ondertekenaar
+Fout bij externe ondertekenaar
 ```

 <!-- cache_translation_check_nl_fd6e13019e50803c2a7fd6befa69823efbbd5526175b53f04a3985bf7d16fea5 -->